woosting/linux/contents/syncthing/auto-start/systemd.md

 |/etc/systemd/system|Local configuration|
 |/run/systemd/system|Runtime units|
 |/usr/lib/systemd/system|Units of installed packages|
-> NOTE: The first one was sucessfully used in a Debian Jessie LXC ARM7.1 container!
+> Note: The first one was sucessfully used in a Debian Jessie LXC ARM7.1 container!

 Table 2.
 Load path when running in user mode (--user).